JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 ## Improving QA Pipeline

-> **Note:** Irrespective of recent research on QA has focused on readin comprehnsion models, the performance of QA will be bad if the retriever can't find the relevant documents for the query.
+> **Note:** Irrespective of recent research on QA has focused on reading comprehnsion models, the performance of QA will be bad if the retriever can't find the relevant documents for the query.
 Retriever set's an upper bound on the performance of reader(reading comprehension models).
 With this in mind let's look at some common metrics to evaluate the retriever so that we can compare the performance of sparse and dense representations.

 For developing a good QA system, we can go throught the below steps,